spotlightpa/poor-richard/content/news/2023-10-06-COURTTOOL.md

 series = []
 +++

-{{<featured/header
-  image="external/f98jyaza883casbzytgtmqpe6c.jpeg"
-  eyebrow="Elections"
+{{<featured/main-takeover
-  hed="Why Judges Matter"
+  title="Why Judges Matter"
-  dek="Use this interactive tool to discover how the judges you elect have a direct impact on the issues that matter most to you, including abortion, civil liberties, and education." date="October 6, 2023" byline="TK" outlet="Spotlight PA" image-credit="TK" credit-relation="for" image-source="Spotlight PA"
+  dek="Use this interactive tool to discover how the judges you elect have a direct impact on the issues that matter most to you, including abortion, civil liberties, and education." image="external/f98jyaza883casbzytgtmqpe6c.jpeg" story="true" image-credit="TK" credit-relation="for" image-source="Spotlight PA"